salahawk/crowdfunding-erc20/README.md

 ## Deploying Contracts

-1. Create a `.env` file in the project root and add your wallet's private key and an Ethereum network RPC URL: (Optional: not required if you want to test only)
+1. Create a `.env` file in the project root and add your wallet's private key and an Ethereum network RPC URL: (Optional: not required if you want to test locally only)
 ```bash
 PRIVATE_KEY=your-private-key
 RPC_URL=your-rpc-url